Jiryeah/Horiseontal-Challenge/READme.md

 # HTML, CSS, and GIT: Code Refactor Project
-The given code has been refactored and therefore made to be more accesible.
+The client requested that we inspect the given code and refactor said code.
+The code has been refactored and therefore made to be more accesible.
+Proper semantics, notes, and logical structure has been administered.
 Below, is a list of all completed criteria.

-## Satisfied Criteria
+## Criteria

 ```
 WHEN I view the source code